deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 He rearranged some of his equipment and shrugged the ruck on again as if it was nothing, causing Regaari's boggling over the helmet to intensify.
 He'd experienced for himself just how strong Xiù had been, but between the stone, that rucksack, and the easy way he had carried Regaari himself and all that other gear back on the station, it was plain that WARHORSE vastly outstripped her.

 The human pressed firmly on the side of his helmet.
 "STAINLESS, WARHORSE." he announced.
-"Arrived DZ, one healthy ET in tow, I'm at, uh…" he checked the device in his hand and reeled off a string of numbers.
+"Arrived DZ, one healthy ET in tow, I'm at, uh..." he checked the device in his hand and reeled off a string of numbers.
 "Seeking cover and awaiting orders."

 There was silence for a few seconds and then -